joriskes/NSSlackBot/README.md

 - Use the stationlist.php to find your stations UICCode
 - Update config_example.php and rename it to config.php
 - Run this script in a cron of 10 minutes

+## Future ideas
+- Consolidate departure times (e.g .39+28 = the 18.09 train, probably just group everything that departs within say 10 mins with same from/to)